At St John’s College we are proud of the strong, positive and caring environment that exists between students, teachers and parents.

-- The specification of rights and responsibilities of students along with consequences which follow should a student choose not to accept these responsibilities
+- The specific rights and responsibilities of students along with consequences which follow should a student choose not to accept these responsibilities.

-- Recognition that parents are an integral part of the behaviour management process.
-They will be informed in the early stages of any inappropriate behaviour.
-They can then assist their child by also pointing out the consequences, which may follow.
-Early intervention by both teacher and parents can normally do much to resolve any given situation.
+- Recognition that parents are an integral part of the behaviour management process and will be informed in the early stages of any behaviour of concern.
+Early intervention by both teacher and parents normally resolves any given situation.

 - Student management, welfare and discipline strategies originate and emanate from the College ethos and environment where Orthodox Christian values of love, respect and justice form the basis for building learning and caring community.

 - A happy and productive College environment is nurtured through an emphasis on self-discipline, cooperative learning and an authentic partnership between home and school.